 The thought of international travel with a baby is enough to keep many parents at home.
 Although nightmare flights do happen, most parents are relieved to discover oftentimes things go better than expected.
 Meticulous planning is essential.
 Here are 10 sanity-saving tips from the author of the award-winning guidebook and website Travels with Baby, Shelly Rivoli.

 While you may assume that flying with an infant overseas entitles you to an airplane bassinet (usually used on the bulkhead row), there’s still a chance it might not work out.
 There are a limited number of bassinets per airplane, and even with an advanced reservation requesting one, they are assigned on a first-come first-served basis upon check in — and of course only to those with proper seat assignments.
 Don’t be late.
+Also, the bassinets are small and best used when for international travel with an infant.
+Check age requirements in advance.

 If you’ll have a layover between flights, chances are you’ll be quite glad to have your stroller meet you at the gate — rather than checking it all the way through to your final destination.
 If your child had any trouble sleeping on the airplane, or it’s simply time to snooze, it could be a big help.
 It may also help you make way through an enormous airport in a timely manner, or eat in a restaurant without high chairs along the way.
+Many parents like the option of both a stroller and a baby carrier.
+You can always just use the stroller to help you carry all your baby gear.
+If you’re traveling with a car seat, a stroller that allows you to snap the car seat in is very convenient.

-If your baby is flying in an infant car seat, take full advantage of that canopy to help block reading lights and turbulent air vents as they snooze in flight.
+If your baby is flying in an infant car seat, take full advantage of that sunshade or canopy to help block reading lights and turbulent air vents as they snooze in flight.
 One more advantage?
 Think of it as a portable sneeze guard.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!